yapplabs/ember-buffered-proxy/README.md

 # Ember-buffered-proxy [![Build Status](https://travis-ci.org/yapplabs/ember-buffered-proxy.svg)](https://travis-ci.org/yapplabs/ember-buffered-proxy)

 A Ember Proxy the enables change buffering.
+Ever need to "hold back" property changes before they propogate?
+If so this may be the project for you.

 ## Usage